Find A Speaker or Advisor

 Why do we desire certain objects or experiences more than others?

-World-class design practitioner, architect and researcher Professor Beth Altringer has dedicated her life’s work to answering that question in the most imaginative ways possible.
-The newly appointed Professor of Practice and executive director of the joint Master of Arts in Design Engineering (MADE) Program at Brown University and Rhode Island School of Design (RISD), her unique expertise at the intersection of design, behavioral psychology and technology has examined “what people like and why” for more than 20 years, helping designers, marketers and companies create signature products, services and experiences that elevate and differentiate their brands.
+World-class design practitioner, architect and researcher Beth Altringer has dedicated her life’s work to answering that question in the most imaginative ways possible.
+Professor of practice and executive director of the joint Master of Arts in Design Engineering (MADE) Program at Brown University and Rhode Island School of Design (RISD), her unique expertise at the intersection of design, behavioral psychology and technology has examined “what people like and why” for more than 20 years, helping designers, marketers and companies create signature products, services and experiences that elevate and differentiate their brands.

 When it comes to infusing design thinking with advanced behavioral research, Altringer is an unrivaled authority and a highly sought-after consultant.
 She has worked closely with global powerhouses such as Gucci, Swarovski, Puma, Diageo, Piaggio, IKEA, Daikin, Disney, Apple and Google, and top design firms like IDEO and J. Walter Thompson Intelligence (JWT), helping them develop trademark offerings – physical and digital – that become wildly popular among consumers.
 A former Harvard professor, she specialized in creating unique hands-on curricula that help students translate psychological concepts like “anxiety reduction” into product and service design.